 By far the biggest trend along the Wasatch Front is lived-in, dimensional color — looks that grow out softly so you’re not chained to a six-week touch-up.
 For Utah’s active, outdoor lifestyle, that’s exactly what people want.
 Here’s what we color most often:

 Balayage & natural-rooted blondes.
 Hand-painted highlights with a soft, shadowed root.
 They look sun-kissed, blend beautifully as they grow, and stretch your salon visits to 10–14 weeks.
+If blonde is your goal, our guide to finding the perfect blonde hair color walks through choosing a tone that flatters your skin and survives Utah’s sun.

 Dimensional brunettes.
 Rich, multi-tonal browns with subtle warmth or coolness woven in.
 Far more flattering — and lower maintenance — than a flat, single-process brown.

 Gray blending & root melts.
 Instead of fighting grays every three weeks, we blend them into a softer, dimensional pattern so regrowth is gentle and natural.
+Deciding whether to blend or fully cover?
+Our guide on the best hair color to cover gray hair lays out both paths so you can pick what fits your lifestyle.

 Glosses & toners.
 The unsung hero of Utah hair.
 A gloss refreshes tone, fights brassiness from sun and hard water, and adds the glassy shine our dry climate strips away.